-The menopause is a series of major hormonal changes which usually occur between the ages of 45 and 55.
-Whilst this is a natural part of female ageing, the menopause can cause a whole host of symptoms including hot flushes, weight gain and more.
+Menopause is a series of major hormonal changes which usually occur between the ages of 45 and 55 in women.
+Whilst this is a natural part of ageing, menopause can cause a whole host of symptoms including hot flushes, weight gain and more.
 Our diet can play a huge part in the severity of these, and there are certain nutrients which are essential for everyday hormone health.
-Here’s our guide to the best menopause supplements.

 What Is The Menopause?